Virtua Striker: Gameplay

 It plays with the formation 5-3-2.
 Recognizable players: Tony Meola and Marcelo Balboa.

 It plays with the formation 4-3-3.
 Recognizable players: Jorge Campos.

 It plays with the formation 4-4-2 diamond.
 Recognizable players: René Higuita, Leonel Álvarez and Carlos Valderrama.

 It plays with the formation 4-4-2 double volante.
 Recognizable players: Cláudio Taffarel, Bebeto and Romário.

 It plays with the formation 4-4-2 diamond.
-Recognizable players: Fernando Redondo, Diego Maradona, Claudio Caniggia and Gabriel Batistuta.
+Recognizable players: Fernando Redondo, Diego Maradona, Ariel Ortega, Claudio Caniggia and Gabriel Batistuta.